TechXplainator/stable-diffusion/prompt-formula/01-prompt-formula-subject.md

-# Subject of the Image and its Description
+# Step 1 in Building a Prompt Formula: The Subject

 The subject is what you want to see in the generated image.
 Ask yourself: do I want an image of a person?
 An animal or perhaps a landscape?